 PMEL carries out interdisciplinary scientific investigations in oceanography and atmospheric science.
 Current research programs focus on open ocean observations in support of long-term monitoring and prediction of the ocean environment on time scales from hours to decades.

-With support from the North Pacific Research Board (NPRB) and the NOAA Arctic Research Program, PMEL and JISAO scientists are coordinating project activities with partners and collaborators, and providing expertise in historical climatology, climate dynamics and information systems.
+With support from the North Pacific Research Board (NPRB) and the NOAA Arctic Research Program, PMEL and CICOES scientists are coordinating project activities with partners and collaborators, and providing expertise in historical climatology, climate dynamics and information systems.

 National Centers for Environmental Information (NCEI)

 NOAA’s National Centers for Environmental Information are responsible for hosting and providing access to one of the most significant archives on earth, with comprehensive oceanic, atmospheric, and geophysical data.
 From the depths of the ocean to the surface of the sun and from million-year-old tree rings to near real-time satellite images, NCEI is the Nation’s leading authority for environmental information.